kjaymiller/kjaymiller.com/content/open-source-good-first-issues-are-not-always-easy-to-explain.md

 ---
-title: "Good First Issues Aren't Always Good (But can be issues)"
 date: 2024-08-26 14:43:00-04:00
+description: Discover why I rejected a 'good first issue' despite having created it
+  - and what I learned from the experience.
-slug: "good-first-issues-are-hard"
+slug: good-first-issues-are-hard
+title: Good First Issues Aren't Always Good (But can be issues)
 ---

 I'm a big fan of giving people easy tasks to entice them into contributing.
 In fact, many of my most regular contributors to projects that I work on have been from issues labeled `good first issue`.